Imagine this. It’s Christmas day, dinner is ready, you take your first bite into your roast potato and there’s no crunch. How disappointing!

 Who knew the volume of your Christmas playlist could affect your dining rating?!

-Next time you eat your dinner, whether it be Christmas, or just an ordinary day, pay attention to the sounds of your food and you’ll think about taste completely differently.
-Want to find out more?
-Take our hearing personality quiz to build your sound profile and find out exactly which sounds excite you the most.
+Next time you eat your dinner, whether it be an occasion or just an ordinary day, pay attention to the sounds of your food and you’ll think about taste completely different.